Pope Francis Suppresses Ecclesia Dei, Transfers Duties to CDF

 The Pope praised the achievements of the pontifical commission in helping those connected with the SSPX to “remain united with the Successor Peter while preserving their own spiritual and liturgical traditions.”

-He also noted significant developments since the commission was founded: Benedict XVI’s 2007 motu proprio Summorum Pontificum which fully liberalized celebration of Mass in the Extraordinary Form, and Benedict’s reorganization of the commission following his lifting of the excommunications of four SSPX bishops in 2009.
+He also noted significant developments since Pope St. John Paul II set up the body in 1988: Benedict XVI’s 2007 motu proprio Summorum Pontificum which fully liberalized celebration of Mass in the Extraordinary Form, and Benedict’s reorganization of the commission following his lifting of the excommunications of four SSPX bishops in 2009.

-Pope Francis said he came to his decision after officials requested in November 2017 that the CDF directly handle dialogue between the Holy See and the SSPX.
+The Pope said that the decision was taken after officials requested in November 2017 that the CDF directly handle dialogue between the Holy See and the SSPX.

 He consented to their request in January 2018, recognizing that the “questions being dealt with” are “of a doctrinal nature.”

+Francis said he took the decision to issue the ruling announced today after “ample reflection,” and having considered what he called the “changed conditions” today compared to those that led Pope St. John Paul II creating the body in 1988.

-The Holy Father also noted that institutes and religious communities which are used to celebrating the Extraordinary Form “have today found their own stability of number and of life.”
+The Holy Father also noted that institutes and religious communities which are used to celebrating the Extraordinary Form “have today found their own stability of number and of life;” and further observed that the commission was dealing with issues of “mainly a doctrinal nature.”

 The Pope also said he took the decision because he wants the aims of the pontifical commission to be “made ever more evident to the conscience of the ecclesial communities.”